BackburnerJS/backburner.js/README.md

 `Backburner#join` - Join the passed method with an existing queue and execute immediately, if there isn't one use `Backburner#run`.

+`Backburner#rollover` - Schedule work to be completed after yielding control back to the main thread, however as a greater priority ensure that the work is compelted before the next runloop begins.

 #### Alias

 `Backburner#schedule` - same as `defer`